Shoko Asahara: Early life

 Chizuo Matsumoto was born on March 2, 1955, the fourth son of a large, poor family of tatami-mat-makers in Kumamoto Prefecture.
 He had infantile glaucoma from birth, which made him lose all sight in his left eye and go partially blind in his right eye at a young age.
-He was enrolled in a school for the blind when he was 6 years old since he could not continue the family trade.
+He was enrolled in a school for the blind when he was 6 years old, since he could not continue the family trade.
 He never lived with his family again.

 Matsumoto discovered a way to earn money by directing other kids to a candy store, and as he was the only student in the school still capable of having some vision, this led to him becoming somewhat well-liked.
 However, he was also known to be a bully, taking advantage of the other students by beating and extorting money from them.
-During his adolescence, Matsumoto developed a fantasy about ruling a kingdom of robots with total power and confided in his schoolmates about his aspiration to become Prime Minister of Japan.
+During his adolescence, Matsumoto developed a fantasy about ruling a kingdom of robots with total power, and confided in his schoolmates about his aspiration to become Prime Minister of Japan.

 He graduated in 1973 and applied to Faculty of Law of University of Tokyo, but was rejected.
 He then turned to the study of acupuncture and traditional Chinese medicine, which were common careers for the blind in Japan, and he established a Chinese medicine shop outside Tokyo.
 Asahara married the following year and eventually fathered six children, the eldest of whom was born in 1978.
-In 1981, Matsumoto was convicted of practicing pharmacy without a license and selling unregulated drugs, for which he was fined ¥200,000 (equivalent to about ¥270,000 in 2023).
+In 1981, Matsumoto was convicted of practicing pharmacy without a license and selling unregulated drugs, for which he was fined ¥200,000, equivalent to about ¥270,000 in 2023.

-Matsumoto's interest in religion reportedly started at this time.
+Matsumoto's interest in religion started at this time.
 Having been recently married, he worked to support his large and growing family.
-He dedicated his free time to the study of various religious concepts, starting with Chinese astrology and Taoism.
+He dedicated his free time to the study of religious concepts, starting with Chinese astrology and Taoism.
 Later, Matsumoto practiced Western esotericism, yoga, meditation, esoteric Buddhism, and esoteric Christianity.
 Matsumoto let his hair and beard grow and adopted the name Shoko Asahara.

 Starting in 1984, Asahara made several pilgrimages to India, where he met the 14th Dalai Lama.
 Asahara later claimed to his followers that he managed to achieve enlightenment, met Shiva, and was given a "special mission" to preach "real Buddhism" in Japan.
 The Dalai Lama later distanced himself from Asahara and said that he had met "a strange Japanese man", but denied having any significant relationship with him.
 Asahara returned to Japan in 1987 and assumed the title "sonshi" (尊師, lit. "guru") before stating that he had mastered meditation to such an extent that he could lift himself with his mind.
 He promoted this achievement with pamphlets produced by his own publishing company, but outside a few Japanese periodicals with an occult subject, little publicity was achieved.